orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### purchase

 Purchasing is the mechanism to take over the Orb.
-With Harberger tax, the Orb can always be purchased from its holder.
-Purchasing is only allowed while the holder is solvent.
+With Harberger tax, the Orb can always be purchased from its keeper.
+Purchasing is only allowed while the keeper is solvent.
 If not, the Orb has to be foreclosed and re-auctioned.
 This function does not require the purchaser to have more funds than required, but purchasing without any reserve would leave the new owner immediately foreclosable.
 Beneficiary receives either just the royalty, or full price if the Orb is purchased from the creator.